RustPython/RustPython/DEVELOPMENT.md

 Custom Python code (i.e. code not copied from CPython's standard library) should follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style.
-We also use [flake8](http://flake8.pycqa.org/en/latest/) to check Python code style.
+We also use [ruff](https://beta.ruff.rs/docs/) to check Python code style.

+In addition to language specific tools, [cspell](https://github.com/streetsidesoftware/cspell), a code spell checker, is used in order to ensure correct spellings for code.

 ## Testing